linode/docs/docs/guides/development/frameworks/phoenix/using-phoenix-framework/index.md

 Phoenix offers a web development framework with the ease and familiarity of Ruby on Rails, Django, and similar frameworks.
 But over these, the Phoenix framework boasts much improved performance thanks to being built on Elixir.
 The result is a smooth developer experience coupled with high performance that most other web application frameworks lack.

-In this tutorial, learn more about the Phoenix framework and what makes its stand out.
+In this guide, learn more about the Phoenix framework and what makes it stand out.
 Then get started developing your own application with Phoenix, starting with the base template and extending it into your own application.

 ## Before You Begin